 One of my neighbour, a young engineer, told me that he and his colleagues planned to take a look at the square on the eve of June 4, but were repeatedly urged to leave by people on the way.
 He followed the advice and returned home but his colleague, a technician at a workshop, insisted to go there to watch the “show”.
 He was subsequently hit by a bullet in the head and died.
 This is the only death toll in the vast area of Zhongguancun as far as I know.

 A few months later I returned to Japan to resume my work there and was invited to a Japanese colleague’s home for dinner.
-He was a man of integrity and independent thinking, but when mentioned about the June 4 incident, he became extremely angry towards Chinese authority and showed me a [fake] videotape of the alleged massacre of the students by the military forces in the Tiananmen Square.
-I understood him feeling, and found it was very difficult to correct his false impression on the whole event since the propaganda by the overseas media were [and still are – Fish] so biased and provocative.
+He was a man of integrity and independent thinking, but when mentioned the June 4 incident, he became extremely angry towards Chinese authorities and showed me a [fake] videotape of the alleged massacre of the students by the military forces in Tiananmen Square.
+I understood his feeling, and found it very difficult to correct his false impression of the whole event since the propaganda by the overseas media were [and still are – Fish] so biased and provocative.

 第二天清晨, 我骑上自行车, 从中关村直奔城里, 先惊醒了还在入睡的父母, 得知家人都好, 就骑着自行车往天安门的方向奔去.

 长安街和西单的交叉路口仍被封锁着, 我推着自行车, 站在交叉路口向天安门的方向远远望去, 大街上没有一个人, 静悄悄的, 长安街上没有血迹也没有清洗过的痕迹, 把守路口的解放军站在那里温和地看着我.